 The goal of the project is to provide a corpus of images and texts and a database of information about historic sites, images, and people that can be examined comparatively by scholars, enabling them to investigate designed landscapes in dynamic contexts and through materials that are in many cases rare and difficult to access.
-Because of the flexible nature of the new digital format, scholars will be able to consider gardens and landscapes as part of a larger set of processes—aesthetic, social, economic, and political—rather than only as static sites.
-An electronic database will not only allow for the addition of new terms, images, and sources but, through search functions, will also permit the user to direct how the information is compiled, organized, and viewed.
+Because of the flexible nature of the digital format, scholars will be able to consider gardens and landscape as part of a larger set of processes—aesthetic, social, economic, and political—rather than as static sites.
+The electronic database will not only allow for the addition of new terms, images, and sources but, through search functions, will also permit the user to direct how the information is compiled, organized, and viewed.

-Research Associate: Kathryn Barush
+Research Associate: Lacey Baradel

-Robert H. Smith Research Associate: Emily Pugh
+Robert H. Smith Research Associate: Benjamin Zweig

 Assistant to the Program of Research: Chelsea Cole